This post may contain affiliate links. Please read our disclosure policy.

 Variations

-- Stir crumbled cooked bacon into the dip just before serving.
+- Stir crumbled cooked bacon into the cheese dip.

-- Use half cheddar and half another type of cheese like Swiss cheese, gruyere cheese, or havarti.
+- Use half cheddar and half another type of cheese like Swiss cheese, gruyère cheese, or havarti.
+Pretzel cheese dip Velveeta style is also delicious and super creamy.

 - Add a dash (or several) of your favorite hot sauce or cayenne pepper.